Hey look at that. We have a huge DIY Wampa head mounted over our fireplace (“fireplace”). Here’s how to make it.

 We tore a stack of newspaper into

-After letting everything dry overnight, Kat and I painted the entire head with white poster paint.
+After letting everything dry overnight, we painted the entire head with white poster paint.
 Much cheaper than acrylic paint.

-We rolled up and taped a bunch of cardboard teeth, and covered them with paper-mache paper towel.
-The horns are rolled up brown grocery bags taped into a horn-shape, covered with paper-mache newspaper.
+We rolled up and taped a bunch of cardboard teeth, and covered them with papier-mache paper towel.
+The horns are rolled up brown grocery bags taped into a horn-shape, covered with papier-mache newspaper.

 The faux fur is about $8/yard at your local craft store, assuming you use the coupon they all have on their apps/newsletters.
 One yard is plenty.
 Work in small sections with the fur, gluing it piece by piece.
 Finish it off with gluing the horns into place, and adding little cardboard/fur triangles for the ears.